mihneadb/mihneadb.github.io/_posts/2013-09-19-vim-cheatsheet.markdown

 date: "Thu Sep 19 19:08:47 +0300 2013"
 ---

-By popular demand, I wrote up a short cheatsheet for the keybindings I use the most in Vim.
+By popular demand, I wrote up a short(?) cheatsheet for the keybindings I use the most in Vim.

 I will keep adding to the list as I realize I use something